k98kurz/mycelium-network-specification/draft-spec.md

 ### 4.2 Bus Address Elements

 A bus data link is topologically similar to a one-dimensional mesh.
-Neighbors should not need to route datagrams for each other, but retransmission may be a necessary or useful feature.
+Neighbors should not need to route packets for each other, but retransmission may be a necessary or useful feature.
 Thus, a single float64 will be sufficient for addressing hosts on a bus link and determining whether or not to retransmit.

 ### 4.3 Ring Address Elements